CS341W-Admin/drive-thru/README.md

    ```
     *NOTE: Remember to replace this `[your custom message]` with your own message, such as, "Adding new code for drive-thru."*

-4. Push your code to the "dev-promises" branch on the remote GitHub repository.
+4. Push your code to the "dev-drivethru" branch on the remote GitHub repository.

-    *NOTE: If this is a first-time push, this action results in creation of the branch at the remote repo (GitHub) level; otherwise, this updates the existing "dev-promises" branch on the remote repo.*
+    *NOTE: If this is a first-time push, this action results in creation of the branch at the remote repo (GitHub) level; otherwise, this updates the existing "dev-drivethru" branch on the remote repo.*
     ```
-    git push origin dev-promises
+    git push origin dev-drivethru
     ```
 5. Log in at [https://github.com](https://github.com) and access this repo.